mattrondel/D415/OpenStack.md

 Is the Key manager service it provides secure storage, provisioning and management of secret data, such as password, encryption keys, X509 Certificates and raw binary data

-Should be used to imrove the storage and management of secure authentication information.
-Works with Keystone authentication to manage internal application secuurty by behaving as a key manager.
+Should be used to improve the storage and management of secure authentication information.
+Works with Keystone authentication to manage internal application security by behaving as a key manager.

 ### Murano
- prodives a white list reposity of applications
+ Provides a white list repository of applications

 ## Service Modules

 ### Trove
- its a ditributed database service and enables users to deploy retaional and non-relational database engines
+ it’s a distributed database service and enables users to deploy relational and non-relational database engines

 ### Sahara
- used to be called Savanna - Big data services by providing elastic MapReduce and the abiltiy to provision Hadoop
+ Used to be called Savanna - Big data services by providing elastic MapReduce and the ability to provision Hadoop

 ### Maila
  NAS solutions for OpenStack deployment